 Writing the optimal manuscript for your social video might sound impossible.
 How do you capture – and keep – your viewers with your story?
 Magnus Dahl, Creative Director at KIT, knows all the secrets.

-– When writing your script, you have to 'keep it simple', more so than with any other type of writing, says Magnus Dahl, Creative Director at KIT.
+– When writing your video script, you have to 'keep it simple', more so than with any other type of writing, says Magnus Dahl, Creative Director at KIT.

-People in social have a limited amount of attention and time.
+People in social media have a limited amount of attention and time.
 There simply is no room for too complex stories.
 Magnus Dahl continues:

 Creative Director at KIT